What does a Buyers' Agent do?

 How to become a Buyers' Agent?

-- Gain experience through internships or working with experienced agents.
+- Gain practical experience with established agents.

 How long does it take to become a Buyers' Agent?